AE9RB/dspp/README.md

  * Modern C++11 using header-only templates.
  * No external libraries are necessary.
  * Integrated benchmarking and testing framework.
- * All algorithms work with float, double, and fixed point types.
+ * All algorithms work with float, and double types.